 With each bar coming in at about $2-3, it is not the most expensive protein bar in the market and is extremely beneficial regarding its nutrients.
 Each flavor tends to have different nutritional content, but what is common amongst all of them is that they are all rich in fibers, healthy carbohydrates, and of course proteins.

 The protein to carb ration is excellent, making then a favorite snack for folks who are in training mode.
+They also have very low sugar content given the protein you get from there.
 Found here.

 The High Protein Bar, for example, has 20 grams of protein and is also gluten and sugar-free.
 The Protein Nut Bar has 9 grams of protein, 3 grams of fiber and 120 calories.
 The Protein and Fiber Bar has 10 grams of protein, 5 grams of fiber, 5 grams of sugar, 150 calories, and is gluten free as well.